 The oil basis swap transaction has an established fixed basis differential.
-The Company's oil basis swap differential is between the West Texas Intermediate Midland Argus ("Midland Argus") index crude oil price and the West Texas Intermediate Argus Cushing ("WTI Argus") index crude oil price.
-When the WTI Argus price less the fixed basis differential is greater than the actual Midland Argus price, the difference multiplied by the hedged contract volume is paid to the Company by the counterparty.
-When the WTI Argus price less the fixed basis differential is less than the actual Midland Argus price, the difference multiplied by the Company to the counterparty.
+The Company's oil basis swap differential is between the West Texas Intermediate Argus Midland ("Argus Midland") index crude oil price and the West Texas Intermediate Argus Cushing ("Argus Cushing") index crude oil price.
+When the Argus Cushing price less the fixed basis differential is greater than the actual Argus Midland price, the difference multiplied by the hedged contract volume is paid to the Company by the counterparty.
+When the Argus Cushing price less the fixed basis differential is less than the actual Argus Midland price, the difference multiplied by the hedged contract volume is paid by the Company to the counterparty.